datreant/datreant/INSTALL.rst

     python setup.py build
     python setup.py install

-This installs MDSynthesis in the system wide python directory; this may require administrative privileges.
+This installs datreant in the system wide python directory; this may require administrative privileges.

 It is also possible to use ``--prefix``, ``--home``, or ``--user`` options for